MLOPS-Talksick/SupplyChainOptimization/ML_Models/README.md

 8. Rollback mechanism: Code ensures that newer model performs better than old model.
 9. CI/CD: Meet add
 10. Cloud Infrastructure: Meet add

+### Experimentation and Tracking
+- We have used MLFlow for experimenting with different models like XGBoost, LSTMs, SARIMA and DeepAR and Prophet.
+The scripts for these are in experiments/scripts and Screenshots of experiment visulatizations are available in the artifacts directory.
+THe mlruns folder have been exluded purposely as we were running into LFS issues.